westcenterbaptist/sermon-publisher/README.md

 The goal is automation and modularity.
 If there is another video service that you prefer to use, the client can be expanded with the use of the `config.ini` to account for other platforms.

 ## TODO
-- Restructure/refactor project accordingly
-- Integrate Youtube API for full automation
-- Ensure testing and errors are raised when specific requirements are not met
-- Ensure setup.py works correctly
 - Create documentation